KellanClark/yobemaG/README.md

 ## Usage Instructions
 Compile using `make` and run the file in `build/` The path of the rom can be given as the first argument or immediately following `--rom`.

 Optional Arguments:
 * `--bootrom <file>` Use a file as the bootrom.
 CPU registers will be set to correct values if not given.
 * `--system <dmg, cgb>` Specify which CPU to use.
 * `--log-to-console` Log values of each CPU register to console after every instruction.
 WARNING: May drastically slow down emulator.
-It is recommended to pipe the output into a file. eg. `yobemag Tetris.gb --bootrom bootrom.bin`
+It is recommended to pipe the output into a file.

+Example: `yobemag Tetris.gb --bootrom bootrom.bin`